compas-dev/compas_xr_unity_assembly/README.md

    - The first time you build with Xcode, it will ask for the MacBook's password for codesign.
 Click on Always Allow as many times as the pop up appears.

 ![Screenshot 2024-02-20 at 11 41 05 AM (1)](https://github.com/gramaziokohler/compas_xr_unity/assets/146987499/9feb24a9-2d88-4aed-8d62-6a2a7f5f88d2)

+   - You will be asked to unlock the device and the app will install and open automatically